microsoft/FluidFramework/docs/examples/yo-fluid-breakdown.md

     - `existing()` - called every time except the first time a component is initialized
     - `opened()` - called every time a component is initialized.
 After `create` and `existing`.

-#### <xref:container-definitions.IComponentHTMLVisual>
+#### <xref:@prague/component-core-interfaces!IComponentHTMLVisual:interface>

-Implementing <xref:container-definitions.IComponentHTMLVisual> denotes that our component can render a view.
+Implementing <xref:@prague/component-core-interfaces!IComponentHTMLVisual:interface> denotes that our component can render a view.
 Throughout the Fluid Framework we define interfaces as a way to state our behavior.
 Whoever is attempting to use this component can can know we support this interface and therefor we will have a `render(...)` function.
 View rendering is explained more below.

 #### Code